smallrye/smallrye-config/documentation/src/main/docs/config-sources/custom.md

 creates a `ConfigSource` from Java `Properties`, `Map<String, String>` objects or a `.properties` file (referenced by its URL).

-## Config Value Properties

-The [ConfigValuePropertiesConfigSource](https://github.com/smallrye/smallrye-config/blob/main/implementation/src/main/java/io/smallrye/config/ConfigValuePropertiesConfigSource.java) a `ConfigSource` from Java `Properties`, `Map<String, String>` objects or a `.properties` file (referenced by its URL) with support for `io.smallrye.config.ConfigValue`.

 ## `.env`

 The [DotEnvConfigSourceProvider](https://github.com/smallrye/smallrye-config/blob/main/implementation/src/main/java/io/smallrye/config/DotEnvConfigSourceProvider.java) create a `ConfigSource` from a `.env` file.